For the Entered Apprentice

 The new Entered Apprentice faces an overwhelming amount of information about Freemasonry, and unfortunately a lot of it is bad.
 We have centuries of legendary histories, dumb mythology, and wishful thinking that completely buries the legitimate, real Freemasonry.
 I feel that it is helpful for a new EA to get a grounding in the basics of Freemasonry and its history while remembering to focus on the Candidate's Lecture and vital memory work.

-- The Freemasons: A History of the World's Most Powerful Secret Society by Jasper Ridley (Arcade Publishing, 1999) :: This book focuses on real history for a modern audience, and will give you the basics of what we know about Freemasonry.
+- This book focuses on real history for a modern audience, and will give you the basics of what we know about Freemasonry.
 There are no fanciful legends of the Knights Templar or Atlantis, just real, proveable history.
 It is probably the most contemporary and relatable history of Freemasonry currently available.